davidagler/howtowritephilosophy/assignments/simple_essay.md

  - Tip 4.
 Be explicit about the reasons that support your position.
 It helps to signal them with the following phrases: “There are two reasons for why theory X is true.
 First, Y. Second Z.”

 Finally, *Section 4* should be a conclusion where you (in a few lines) briefly summarize the contents of your paper.
 You can do this in a few lines.
 You can also indicate any caveats you have or areas that require further research.

+## What Next?

+If you are looking for a more developed paper, try the [developmental philosophy paper](../assignments/development_essay.md)